GoogleCloudPlatform/cpp-samples/getting-started/README.md

 ### Create the Cloud Spanner Database and Table for your data

 A Cloud Spanner instance is just the allocation of compute resources for your databases.
 Think of them as a virtual set of database servers dedicated to your databases.
-Initially these servers have no databases or tables associated with them, We need to create a database and table that will host the data for this demo:
+Initially these servers have no databases or tables associated with the resources.
+We need to create a database and table that will host the data for this demo:

 ```sh
 gcloud spanner databases create gcs-index \